Pavers (flooring): Concrete pavers

 Pavers come in a number of styles, shapes and tones.
 Pavers manufactured from concrete go well with flag, brick and concrete walkways or patios.
 Concrete pavers may be used where winter temperatures dip below freezing.
 They are available in hole, x-shape, y-shape, pentagon, polygon and fan styles.

 An interlocking concrete paver, also known as a segmental paver, is a type of paver.
 This paver has emerged over the last couple of decades as a very popular alternative to brick, clay or concrete.
 An interlocker is a concrete block paver which is designed in such a way that it locks in with the next paver.
-The locking effect allows for a stronger connection between pavers and with this interlocking effect the paving itself is resistant to movement under traffic.
+The locking effect allows for a stronger connection between pavers, but this interlocking system relies on the addition of joint sand swept between the gaps.
+The friction created by this joint sand distributes weight and makes the paving itself resistant to movement under traffic.

 Segmental pavers have been used for thousands of years.
 The Romans built roads with them that are still there.
 But it was not until the mid-1940s that pavers began to be produced out of concrete.
 It started in the Netherlands where all the roads are made to be flexible because much of the country is below sea level and the ground shifts, moves and sinks.
 Poured concrete is not an option because it will crack.
 Individual units not set in concrete, and placed in sand perform far better than concrete.
 Before the paver was made from concrete, either real stone or a clay product was used.

 The first production of concrete pavers in North America was in Canada, in 1973.
 Due to their success, paving stone manufacturing plants began to open throughout the United States working their way from east to west.

 The first concrete pavers were shaped just like a brick, 4 × 8 inches, and they were called Holland Stones.
 These units turned out to be economical to produce and were exceedingly strong.

 In addition to being economical, interlocking concrete pavers are also widely available in water-permeable designs, which have added ecological benefits.
 By allowing water to drain through the pavers in a way that mimics natural absorption, builders and landscapers are able to limit surface runoff and prevent soil erosion or buildup of standing water in the surrounding land area.
 Some permeable paver installations are designed to harvest rainwater, which can then be repurposed for uses such as irrigation or washing a car.
 Permeable paver applications have also been found to offer benefits in filtering contaminants of the water being captured.